syncfusion/ej2-javascript-docs/src/maps/maps/how-to/zooming.md

 # Center position zooming

-You can achieve the center position zooming by using the [centerPosition](../../api/maps/centerPosition/) and [zoomFactor](../../api/maps/zoomSettings/#zoomfactor) APIs as mentioned in the following code example.
-The center position is used to configure the zoom level of maps, and zoom factor is used to specify the center position where the map should be displayed.
+The center position zooming can be achieved by using the [`centerPosition`](../api/maps#centerposition) and [`zoomFactor`](../api/maps/zoomSettingsModel/#zoomfactor) properties as mentioned in the following example.
+The center position is used to configure the zoom level of Maps, and the zoom factor is used to specify the center position where the Maps should be displayed.

 {% tab template= "maps/default-map", sourceFiles="index.ts,index.html" , es5Template="position" %}